Who is Mr. M?

 What kind of stuff do you make?

 I grew up in the early 2000s and was interested in retro games and old cartoons.
 All of this still holds a special place in my heart today.
 As a result, many of the projects I work on are inspired by the Y2K era and retro entertainment.
+This will mean it will incorporate old art-styles such as Frutiger Aero.
 This also supports my goal of making everything simple to produce and accessible to people with lower-end hardware.
 That is also why I built this website on the Indie Web; although it may appear a bit rough, it reminds me of the old, quirky internet I grew up with (and it is not super bloated, either!)

 How are you doing all of this?